meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Timeline

 -   Process of hydrogenation discovered in France
--   Procter & Gamble sales halved due to the journalist Sinclair&rsquo;s book about their lard factory.
+-   Procter & Gamble sales halved due to the Sinclair&rsquo;s journalist book documenting conditions in their lard factory.
 Also due to the rise of electricity, gradually less sales of lard (as we don&rsquo;t need to make candles anymore)
 -   Procter & Gamble starts hydrogenating oil from cottonseeds, previously a waste product dumped in rivers (not even fed to animals): first margarine born
 -   Vitamin C discovered, scurvy solved: fruit necessary!
 -   Vitamin B1 discovered
 -   1941(?)
 RDAs published (by which org?)
 -   1948 Framingham Heart Study begins &#x2013; and continues to this day
--   USDA receives mandate to take care of health recommendations(?), giving it a conflicting set of drives
 -   Diet-heart hypothesis born as Ancel Keys starts in on the idea of saturated fat causing heart disease b/c &#x2026;
 -   1970?
 Sweden publishes world first food pyramid, designed to help consumers shave costs.
 Very similar to USDA&rsquo;s later food pyramid, which will purport to be for health.
 -   Senator George McGovern watches the starvation movie, vows to make a difference, ultimately resulting in the food stamps program (and grain subsidies?)
--   Great Grain Robbery ensures McGovern loses the presidency
+-   1973 Great Grain Robbery ensures McGovern loses the presidency
+-   1977 McGovern&rsquo;s Select Committee on Nutrition and Human Needs, about to be axed, announces US public health dietary advice beyond just getting everyone fed
+-   USDA receives mandate to take care of health recommendations(?), giving it a conflicting set of drives
 -   Luise Light and team of top nutritionists employed by USDA to figure out dietary guidelines
 -   Luise Light submits research-based food pyramid to USDA
 -   1992 USDA pre-publishes(?) distorted version of Luise Light&rsquo;s Food Pyramid, with many times more grain than Light suggested